*Please note that session details are subject to change and will be updated regularly.

 Hailed as one of the most rewarding parts of the summit, business connect involves 5 x 10 minute meetings designed to float topline objectives and explore synergies.
 Delegates are required to request and confirm these meetings prior to the summit.

-Delegates will be able to use this time to refresh, check-in with work and explore the surroundings.
+Delegates can use this time to refresh, check-in with work and explore the surroundings.

 The official Welcome Dinner & networking reception held on the first night is the perfect way to build relationships with key conference delegates, speakers, and sponsors in a more relaxed atmosphere.